m-j-z/SlidingPuzzleSolver/README.md

 ## Test Instances

-For our searches, we ran them with the following instances.
+For our searches, we ran them with the following instances:

 - Test 1 - 3 are 3x3 tile puzzles.
 - Test 4 - 6 are 3x4 tile puzzles.